13 Tips for Managing Diabetes

 2. Taking medications

 Whether you take insulin injections, pills, or both, doing so at the right times helps keep your blood sugar in check.
-Think about tools that will remind you to take your medicines the right way every day, such as an alert through your smartphone calendar or a visual reminder placed near something you use each day.
+Think about tools that will remind you to take your medicines the right way every day, such as an alert on your smartphone or a visual reminder placed near something you use each day.
 If you’re having difficulty remembering, talk to your healthcare provider or team.

 3. Foot checks

+Diabetes can cause blood vessels to narrow and harden, causing poor circulation that makes it more difficult for your foot to fight infection and heal.
 Check your feet every day for redness, blisters, cracks, dry skin, or numbness.
 Use a mirror to check the bottoms of your feet or ask for help.
 Call your healthcare provider right away if your feet are numb or painful or if a cut or sore doesn’t heal in a few days.

 4. Physical activity